Spence M. Armstrong: NASA career

 In 2000, Armstrong was named senior advisor to the NASA administrator.
 Armstrong directed the agency's efforts to find new ways of increasing participation with universities and industry.
 Armstrong's areas of responsibilities included export control, information technology, security, and grants.
 He initiated and moderated a series of interactive webcasts with universities and colleges that included presentations of new partnership opportunities with NASA and question-and-answer sessions with agency leaders.
 After three years in charge of university programs for NASA and eleven years with the agency, Armstrong retired on December 31, 2002.

 Personal life

 As of 2002, Armstrong and wife Beth (née Webb) have two children and four grandchildren.
 In his career, he flew over 50 different types of aircraft and logged over 4,500 hours of flying time.
-As of 2014, Armstrong remains active in aviation sharing his experiences with the public.
+As of 2014, Armstrong remained active in aviation sharing his experiences with the public.
+Armstrong died in Fort Belvoir, Virginia, on November 15, 2025, at the age of 91.

 Honors

 Decorations

 Armstrong was awarded the following decorations for his military service.